1964 in the Vietnam War: August

+The ARVN 25th Division launched Operation Quyet Thang 505 to clear Binh Dinh's An Lão district, An Lao valley.
+For 11 days, four battalions and four Regional Forces companies backed by mechanized and artillery units prowled the valley, with the VC largely evading contact.
+The ARVN killed 55 VC, captured eight prisoners and six firearms for the loss of six dead and 14 wounded.

-The VC inflicted more than 150 casualties on an ARVN unit in Kiến Hòa Province.
-Four American advisers were killed.
-General Westmoreland was dismayed because no local South Vietnamese had informed the ARVN that the VC were setting up the ambush.
+The VC overran Phu Tuc post in Kiến Hòa Province killing seven, wounding 15, and capturing the rest of the post's 36-man garrison and burning the post.
+An ARVN reaction force comprising 360 soldiers from the 41st Ranger Battalion and the 3rd Battalion, 12th Infantry arrived too late.
+As they withdrew, the VC 514th Battalion attacked the column repeatedly for an hour.
+ARVN losses were 85 killed, 60 wounded, 91 missing and 122 weapons lost.
+All four American advisers were killed.
+Westmoreland was dismayed because no local South Vietnamese had informed the ARVN that the VC were setting up the ambush.

 U.S. Navy Lieutenant Charles F. Klusmann, who had been held captive by the Pathet Lao since 6 June, managed to escape his captors after he and five Laotian and Thai prisoners of war were able to tunnel under the wall of the compound and sneak past sentries.
 He and one of the five POWs were able to reach safety at Bouam Long.
 Klusmann would be one of only two U.S. Navy aviators to successfully escape captivity during the war.